 - Using the 33 and Me! program

-Join Nelda to hear more about how she implemented the ideas she learned and the outcomes that she saw with her students.
-Elementary level general and SPED teachers, reading specialists, speech language pathologists, librarians, guidance counselors, principals, SPED directors, directors of assistive technology, and directors of curriculum are invited to attend this live, interactive event.
-There will be time for questions after the presentation.
+Hear more about how Nelda implemented the ideas she learned and the outcomes that she saw with her students.
+Elementary level general and SPED teachers, reading specialists, speech language pathologists, librarians, guidance counselors, principals, SPED directors, directors of assistive technology, and directors of curriculum are invited to attend this recorded event.

 About the Presenter